pybricks/pybricks-api/doc/api/start_pup.rst

     - Select the ``LEGO Bootloader`` and click *Pair*.
     - The light should change to a red/green/blue sequence.
     - You can now release the button.
-    - Wait for the update to finish, indicated by a steady blue light.
+    - Wait for the update to finish, indicated by a blinking blue light.
     - If you use the recommended browser, this will take about 90 seconds.

 .. raw:: html